 They learn how to help their customers make an impact by helping them to receive recognition and accolades

 At the end of the day the goal should be to build a mutual agreement and create a working relationship that benefits all who are involved in the sales process.
 This is easier said than done, but the guide below will help you get closer to mastering this necessary sales skill.

 Identify who your buyer is what motivates him/her

 Before even reaching out to a sales prospect identify who your buyer is and get to know what drives their decision making.
-Get to understand their organization structure and possible challenges within their market.
+Get to understand their organizational structure and possible challenges within their market.

 I prefer to tailor this by industry, how long the company has been operating and what I can find out about the business during initial research on their website and social profiles.

-Reach out to multiple decision makers at a time
+Reach out to multiple decision-makers at a time

-Reach out to more than one decision maker at a time if you sell to larger companies.
+Reach out to more than one decision-maker at a time if you sell to larger companies.
 Typically sales conversations need to be warmed up and you don’t always know who is going to bite first.
 So for the sake of time management you can multi-thread your way into an organization.